bob1118/weblog/archetypes/default.md

 keywords: []
 description: ""
 tags: []
-categories: []
+categories: [pub]
-author: ""
+author: "bob"

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
 comment: false
-toc: false
+toc: true
 autoCollapseToc: false
-postMetaInFooter: false
+postMetaInFooter: true
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false